Romans 8:1

 Who His own Son did not spare; but for us all, gave Him how not even with Him all things to us give?

-Paraphrase: Consider another fact which gives us so much assurance and comfort in our afflictions.
+Paraphrase: Answer me this question, will God fail to achieve His purpose?
+Think about this with me.
 Our Father is the great Creator of heaven and earth.
 He is the Sovereign King who rules the entire universe.
 Now this God, my dear friends, did not hold back the very thing that was most precious to Him.
-Yes, I mean that our Father did not hold back (Matthew 26:39) even His own Son over whom He had pronounced, “This is my beloved Son with whom I am well pleased.”
-(Matthew 3:17) But God sent this Son, whom He loved, His only begotten Son, (Genesis 22:2; John 3:16) to the death of the cross for our salvation.
-Now if God gave up His only Son for our salvation, how will He not go on to finish the work He resolved to do in eternity past?
-Would God make such a costly sacrifice only for the whole project to fail?
+Yes, I mean that our Father did not even hold back (Matthew 26:39) His own Son over whom He had pronounced, “This is my beloved Son with whom I am well pleased.”
+(Matthew 3:17) But God sent His Son, the Son whom He loved, His only begotten Son, (Genesis 22:2; John 3:16) to the death of the cross for our salvation.
+Now if God gave up His only Son for our salvation, how will He not go on to give us all the blessings of salvation which we have in Christ?
+Christ has earned from His Father a reward, and He will surely receive that reward.
+Now when our Father gives Christ His reward, those blessings trickle down to us as well because we are in Christ.
+Would God be at such a cost and lose His return on His investment?
+Would he make such a sacrifice only for the whole project to fail?
 Did Jesus die for us on the cursed cross, make an atonement for our sin, and will God now fail to give us everything which Christ has merited for us by this sacrifice?

 Comments: